-In addition to our consolidated financial statements, included elsewhere in this Form 10-K, we assess the performance of our overall business based on the following metrics and measures, including identifying trends, formulating financial projections, making strategic decisions, assessing operational efficiencies and monitoring our business.
+In addition to our condensed consolidated financial statements, included elsewhere in this Annual Report on Form 10-K, we assess the performance of our overall business using the following metrics and measures, among others.
+We use the metrics to aid us in identifying trends, formulating financial projections, making strategic decisions, assessing operational efficiencies and monitoring our business.